robomq/robomq.io/docs/topic.md

 	channel.basic_consume(consumer_callback = onMessage, queue = queueName, no_ack = True)
 	channel.start_consuming()

-When messages are received, a callback function will be invoked to print the message content.
+When messages are received, a callback function `onMessage()` will be invoked to print the message content.

 	def onMessage(channel, method, properties, body):
 		print body